 As an example of a better optimised file name for an mage, if you’re writing a blog about Barcelona’s Gaudi architecture, and you include an image of the sunset behind the Sagrada Familia, the file would be best names gaudi-sagrada-familia-barcelona-sunset.jpg, ensuring the topic is at the beginning of the file name.

 There are several ways to format an image for your website, however, it does depend on the image you want to use and where you want to place it.

 - JPEGs are great for saving larger images, as they give decent results in terms of image quality at a relatively low file size.

 - PNG images are generally of much higher quality than JPEGs, and therefore have a much larger file size, so should really only be used if you want to maintain transparency in the background of an image.

 Different content management systems (CMS) and templates will have different image size conventions, so it’s important to make a note first as to the pixel sizes your images will need to be.
 E.g., a feature image may only need to be 400px x 400px, whilst a header image could have a limit of 1500px x 500px.

 Uploading the image

 Uploading an image is a simple process that should be clearly identified to you through the CMS you have chosen.
-However, part of the image uploading process is to add a variety of data, such as image title, alternative text (or alt-text), and image caption.
+However, part of the image uploading process includes adding a variety of data, such as image title, alternative text (or alt text), and image caption.
 This information makes it easier for search engines to read your image and rank it and your page accordingly.